 If you’re seeking the answer to that question, keep reading.
 We’ve compiled this article with some of the basic information and useful tips related to fishing tournaments that will help you get on track to winning money and prizes with your favorite hobby.

 This article is part of my Complete Guide to Bass Fishing series that you might be interested in.

 How to Find Fishing Tournaments

 Finding local fishing tournaments in your neck of the woods has never been easier thanks to the resources of social media and the internet.
 By doing a quick internet search, you can usually find some fishing tournaments that are taking place in different regions all over the world.
-The sport of fishing is one that’s filled with camaraderie between anglers and there are plenty of online message boards, forums, and even social media groups or networks that are available to help get you into the game.
+The sport of fishing is one that’s filled with the camaraderie between anglers and there are plenty of online message boards, forums, your local bass club and even social media groups or networks that are available to help get you into the game.

 Personally, I prefer the old-school method of finding out about fishing tournaments or virtually anything else I want to know about fishing in a specific area.
 You can find the information you’re looking for at your local bait shop.
 It’s true that online retail giants have largely put the small-town mom-and-pop bait shops out of business, but there are still a handful of them left if you look hard enough to find them.

 Many of these bait shops have the low-down on all the local fishing tournaments, whether it’s a competition organized by a large organization like Fishing League Worldwide (FLW) or any of the bigger saltwater fishing tournament associations worldwide.
 Some of these bait shops even run their own tournament circuit and it’s usually best to find a small, close-knit group to compete with when you’re just starting out.